Birth and death in discrete Morse theory: Applications

 Figure \ref{slices} shows the sequence of images in which the cavities connected by strong connections are traced.
 Points which are strongly connected are labeled by the same letter.
 Altogether 12 strong connections have been found.
 As can be seen, each strong connection represents a cavity, and most cavities are detected.
 Figure \ref{tunnels} shows the connections among the local minima, simulating the cavities themselves.

-We have also tested the algorithm on a series of scintigrams obtained in renal scintigraphy.
+The second experiment deals with a series of scintigrams obtained in renal scintigraphy.
 Images of the abdomen are taken with a gamma camera at fixed time intervals after a radioactive agent has been injected.
 The purpose is to follow the flow of the agent through the kidneys in order to evaluate their function.
 The algorithm was used to trace points of maximal concentration of the agent which correspond to locations within the kidneys and the bladder.
+Again, the underlying cell complex in each slice is a $2$-dimensional cubical complex of voxelized data.

-In contrast to CT scans, where noise is present in the form of a relatively small error in the densities, the grey-level function on a scintigram is heavily polluted by a quantum-type noise, where the size of the error in a particular point can be relatively large.
-Eliminating noise represents a major problem in the analysis of this type of data sets, and a standard approach in image analysis is to use a smoothing convolution filter before processing the images.
-Persistence cancelling provides a different way of avoiding this problem.
-Figure \ref{kidneys} shows, how the algorithm traces the maxima of the grey-level function on unfiltered images.
+In contrast to CT scans, where noise is present in the form of a relatively small error in the densities, the gray-level function on a scintigram is heavily polluted by a quantum-type noise, where the size of the error in a particular point can be relatively large.
+Eliminating noise represents a major problem in the analysis of this type of data set, and a standard approach in image analysis is to use a smoothing convolution filter before processing the images.
+Persistence canceling provides a different way of avoiding this problem.
+Figure \ref{kidneys} shows how the algorithm traces the maxima of the grayscale function on unfiltered images.
 The persistence level has been set to 50 (on a scale from 0 to 255).

 Our experiment shows that running the algorithm on images smoothed by a Gaussian filter and setting the persistence to a lower value of $p=10$ (an even lower value, for example $p=0$, gives too many local maxima which correspond to outliers despite the smoothing, so it is not good for tracing the locations) produces a similar pattern as the one in Figure \ref{kidneys}, but typically with only one peak within one kidney.
-Multiple peaks like those appearing at times $t=2$, $t=8$ and $t=9$, are also of interest, though, since they give insight into the activity within the kidney.
-So prefiltering images seems to cause loss of useful information and using unpreprocessed images and higher persistence is a better choice from this point of view.
+Multiple peaks like those appearing in the last two images are also of interest, though, since they give insight into the activity within the kidney.
+So prefiltering images seems to cause loss of useful information and using unpreprocessed images and higher persistence is a better choice.

-Persistence also enables analysis of images at different scales.
-For example, once the kidneys are located in the above experiment, setting persistence to a lower level gives information on the distribution of the agent within the kidneys, and therefore information on the functioning of parts of a kidney.